jshook/simple-startup/README.md

 workbook started at 127.0.0.1:1345
 ~~~

+## Assumptions

+- This will be used on modern Linux variants, including RHEL and Debian distribution variants.
+- Standard scripting tools such as sed, awk, find, etc.. will be avilable.
+Any missing tools
+  that are needed but missing will be documented here for clarity.
+- This scripting format makes no attempt to protect the local system from the scripts being called.
+  It is imperative that you only run this tool with scripts that have an appropriate trust level,
+  i.e. Do not call unknown scripts on systems that you want to protect.

 ## Script Locations

 All of the components are supported by their own scripts, located in the .startup directory,